Spray Painting Leather Boots

 I sprayed the boots red and watched for good coverage with all the cracks and crevices.
 Two coats would be needed, and I had a detail brush handy incase I had any drips.

 Meanwhile, I prepared my design I would use for my stencil.
-I had looked on the internet for a few ideas and found a flower shape by Rifle Paper that I liked and mimicked.
+Looking on the internet for a few ideas, I found a flower shape by Rifle Paper that I liked and mimicked.
 I hand drew the shapes to look similar but you could just as easy print and trace a design that you like.

 Using yellow tape (for more delicate projects) I adhered enough tape onto a plastic bag before drawing my design.
 After, I simply cut it out while still on the plastic.